 If that’s you, the conversation with a surgeon is worth having.
 Even if surgery isn’t the immediate answer, medical weight management might be the structured step that gets you there and builds the documented treatment history that makes your case stronger when the time comes.

+A surgeon who’s doing their job isn’t just looking at your BMI.
+They’re looking at you.
 Your health history matters.
 How long have you been dealing with weight struggles?
 What conditions have developed and how severe are they?
 Diabetes that’s been controlled for years tells a different story than diabetes that’s been progressively harder to manage.

 And your overall surgical risk matters.
 Your heart, your lungs, your age, your current medications all of it factors into whether the safest version of this procedure is available to you.
+This is why the consultation exists.
+It’s not a formality.

 Is Gastric Sleeve Definitely the Right Procedure for You?